 Regulators have flagged a number of advisors as “deficient,” and the June 2020 launch of the Massachusetts of Regulation Best Interest (Reg BI) will increase fiduciary requirements further.
 Other states will likely follow this lead with similar regulations of their own.

 Consider this scenario: Should you become suddenly incapacitated, who has trading or banking authority?
 Who will run payroll?
 Who will access your computer systems — and how?
 Who’s prepared to answer your clients’ questions and reassure them that their assets are still well managed?

 Sign Up for a No-Obligation TAG Practice Protection Plan

 Well before retirement appears on your radar, you should think about Business Continuity and Succession Planning.
 A nominal $500 annual fee protects your family’s largest asset, gives clients peace of mind, and appeases regulators.
 If you join AGES Brokerage (the brokerage arm of Trust Advisory Group), we’ll even waive the fee — but you’re under no obligation.
 All we require is that you fill in all Plan details — including passwords and file locations — and commit to updating the details every time they change.

 Developing your Business Continuity Plan with TAG — whether as a prerequisite to a TAG full– or semi-retirement program or standalone solution — will take care of all the “what ifs” and provide peace of mind.

 Protect your practice, your clients, and your family for one annual $500 payment.
 Fill in the form at right for more information or to sign up.

 Contact us to learn more and see how we can help you transition to the next phase of your career while still serving the clients who got you where you are today.
-Simply fill out the form above and we will be in touch.
+Simply fill out the form below and we will be in touch.